jmorvay/Frinx-docs/FRINX_ODL_Distribution/Beryllium/Operations_Manual/clustering-overview.md

 This offers a number of benefits:

 ## High availability (HA)
-If you have multiple instances running and one crashes, you would still have the other instances working and available.
+If you have multiple instances of Frinx ODL running as a cluster and one crashes, you would still have the other instances working and available.

 ## Data persistence
-You will not lose any data gathered by your controller after a manual restart or a crash.
-By restarting Frinx ODL, you can use the persisted data to reinstate shards to their previous state.
+You will not lose any data gathered by Frinx ODL after a manual restart or a crash.
+After restarting, you can use the persisted data to reinstate shards to their previous state.

 ## Scaling
 If you have multiple Frinx ODL instances running as a cluster, you can potentially do more work or store more data.